borisrakovan/kiwi-flight-planning-task/README.md

+# Solution to the Python weekend entry task

+This python project contains solution to the Python weekend entry task whose original description is provided below.

+To run the solution, simply unzip the solution_BorisRakovan.zip archive and run

+`python -m solution example/example0.csv RFZ WIW --bags=1 --return`

+The last 2 arguments are optional.
+Json compatible solution should then be printed to the standard output.

+---

 # Python weekend entry task

 **Write a python script/module/package, that for a given flight data in a form of `csv` file (check the examples), prints out a structured list of all flight combinations for a selected route between airports A -> B, sorted by the final price for the trip.**